-During scheduled teaching, students will receive guidance and formative feedback on how to achieve this.
+During scheduled teaching, students will receive guidance and formative feedback during lectures, and seminars involving discussion and debate.
 Lectures introduce students to novel ways of thinking about personal beliefs and traditional systems.
 Seminars are designed to provide a safe environment for students to explore their own opinions and those of others based on their different individual experiences.
 Discussion and debate are encouraged and these experiences provide students with additional formative feedback in preparation for their oral assessment.